If it can be stamped, we know how.

 - Very cost-effective solution when compared to cast or billet machined components

 Haynes 230® is a nickel-chromium alloy with tungsten and molybdenum added.
-It is a stronger alternative to stainless steel and other nickel-based alloys, and offers excellent oxidization resistance, even at temperatures up to 2100°F. We are the leading providers of deep drawn Haynes 230 parts and components, with the experience and expertise to deliver high precision custom products.
+It is a stronger alternative to stainless steel and other nickel-based alloys and offers excellent oxidization resistance, even at temperatures up to 2100°F. As the leading providers of developing deep drawn Haynes 230 parts and components, Trans-Matic brings experience and expertise to deliver high precision custom products.

 Haynes 230 provides a variety of beneficial characteristics for deep draw stamped parts: